tinavanschelt/compound-calculator/README.md

 1. Download / clone the repository
 2.  `cd` into the directory
 3. Run `ruby -v` and `rails -v` to ensure that you have Ruby and Rails installed.
     The versions used in this project are listed above.
-If you don't have Ruby or Rails installed / you have the wrong version, I recommend using [RVM](https://rvm.io/rvm/).
+    If you don't have Ruby or Rails installed or you have the wrong version, I recommend using [RVM](https://rvm.io/rvm/).
 4. Install all the gems and depencies
     * Run `bundle install`
     * Run `yarn` (If you don't have [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) installed it can be installed with [Homebrew](https://brew.sh/))
-5. Run `webpack -d` to ensure all the javascript files have been bundled
+5. Run `webpack -d` to ensure all the javascript files have been bundled and are up to date
 6. Start the Rails server `rails s`
+7. You're app should now be running on `localhost:3000`

-(Run `webpack -w` to watch your javascript files whilst developing.)
+(Run `webpack -w` to watch your javascript files during development.)

 ## Linting